Samsung Backup: 7 Easy & Powerful Backup Solutions

 5.3 How to backup Samsung photos and videos?

 Our photos and videos are our prized possessions and losing them can be our biggest nightmare.
 Thankfully, there are so many ways to keep them safe.
 You can backup your Samsung photos to your local system or even in the cloud.

 Using Google Drive

 There are plenty of cloud services like Dropbox, Google Drive, Samsung Cloud, etc. that you can use.
 Most of the people prefer Google Drive as it is quite easy to use.
 To save your photos and videos on Google Drive, you can simply go to your device’s Gallery and select the data you wish to save.
 Tap on the share option and select Google Drive.

 In this way, you can save your photos and videos on Google Drive.
 The same technique can be followed for other cloud services as well.
 To access your data, just go to the Google Drive app (or the app of any other cloud service) on your phone and download the selected files.

-Apart from dr.fone – Backup & Restore (Android), you can also take the assistance of dr.fone – Transfer (Android) to manage your data.
+Apart from Dr.Fone - Phone Backup (Android), you can also take the assistance of Dr.Fone - Phone Manager (Android) to manage your data.
 It can help you transfer your data files between your computer and Android device.
 Compatible with all the leading Android devices, it lets us transfer our photos, videos, contacts, messages, music, and other important data files.